 The discovery of antibiotics was a turning point in human and animal health.
 Infections that used to maim and kill became treatable.
 However, a new era has begun, and many people around the world are once again becoming ill and dying from microbial infections.

-According to a recent report from the Centers for Disease Control and Prevention (CDC), more than 2.8 million infections every year in the U.S. are antibiotic resistant.
-In addition, these infections kill more than 35,000 people a year.
+According to a recent report from the Centers for Disease Control and Prevention (CDC), more than

 The CDC argue that, while dedicated action has helped bring down these figures, the numbers of infections and deaths are still far too high.